Book of Psalms 34:8 contains one of the most vivid invitations in Scripture:

 Trusting God in Daily Life

 Every act of trust becomes an opportunity to taste God’s goodness.
-Whether it’s seeking His help in a small decision or relying on Him during trials, faith reveals His presence in real ways.
+Whether it’s seeking His help in a small decision, surrendering worries in prayer or relying on Him during trials, faith reveals His presence in real and personal ways.

 In Times of Fear or Uncertainty